 If you work for a large company, odds are that the costs are reasonable.
 Brightscope, which tracks 401(k) plan performance, reports that fees levied in large 401(k) plans have been falling for several years.
 In 2012, the average total cost in plans with $1 billion or more was just 0.34 percent.
 (The measure includes all of a plan’s investment and administrative costs.)

 In addition, a recent Brightscope ranking of the 30 best 401(k)s found total plan costs averaging just 0.28 percent.

 If you work for a small company, costs may be much higher.
 Brightscope says total costs in plans with $25 million or less in assets averaged 1.29 percent in 2011.

 Consider a Roth IRA

-Roth IRAs are a no-brainer for young people.
+Roth IRAs are one of the best investments for young adults.
 With a traditional IRA, you pay taxes at the end of the line, when you withdraw the money.
-With a Roth, you pay the taxes upfront but the account is tax-free forever.
+With a Roth IRA, you pay the taxes upfront but the account is tax-free forever.
 That’s especially beneficial for young retirement investors for a couple reasons.

 First, most people move into higher income tax brackets as they get older and make more money.
 So, getting taxes out of the way at lower rates makes sense.

 Additionally, not only do your original contributed amounts come out tax-free, so do your investment gains.

 What are some other tips on saving money for young adults?